ealker/100-days-of-code/log.md

 - Tidy up personal website (change it into a blog).
 - Make my Nasa APOD project
 - Responsive data visualisation websites fetching some data from APIs,
-- Complete some projects from
+- Complete some projects from [FreeCodeCamp](https://www.freecodecamp.org/learn/)
+- Build foundational cloud knowledge by completing some AWS/GCP tutorial projects.
 - Write a web app for creating invocies (for my parent's business).

 **Link to work:** [Personal Website](http://www.elliotalker.com) - My personal website is up, but I want to transform it into a Jekyll blog.